acc-aqt/track-back/README.md

 SPOTIPY_REDIRECT_URI=your-redirect-uri
 ```

-In the config.toml following setting is required:
+2. In the config.toml following setting is required:

 ```
 music_provider = "spotify"
 ```

+2. The spotify app must be open on a user's device.
+A user who has been registered for the app in the [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard/) must be logged in.
-Call `track-back` to play the game.
+3. Call `track-back` to play the game.

-You will need to authenticate with a spotify account that has been registered in the spotify for developers section.
+4. When the game starts, you will need to authenticate with the spotify credentials of the user mentioned under point 2.

 ### Using AppleMusic

-In the config.toml following setting is required:
+1. In the config.toml following setting is required:

 ```
 music_provider = "applemusic"
 ```

-The Music app must be running and a playlist to be used for the game must be selected.
+2. The Music app must be running and a playlist to be used for the game must be selected.

 Call `track-back` to play the game.

-## Development Setup (if needed)
+## Development Setup - not necessary for execution

 If you are developing or testing and need to use the source code directly: